 In addition to the LVC Support within the SETA contract, as explained above, TAPE also supported the Army in the following ways:

 - Modeling and Simulation for Training means creating the environment of the virtual representation of visual models.
 For Modeling and Simulation for Training support, TAPE SME’s prepared for visual representation of the Army platforms and Aviation platforms as well as Associated Command and Control simulation capabilities, all in order to support training.
 Other factors considered included Trained databases, for the training environment, and behaviors and capabilities of both soldiers for training and platforms in CCTT/AVCATT.
-These scenarios/databases were provided by SE Corps, and maintained and updated by SE Corps.
+These scenarios/databases were provided by SE Core, and maintained and updated by SE Core.

 - In Operational Systems Training TAPE SME’s worked with live and actual Army operations systems, either the vehicles or in tactical communications interactive control systems to train soldiers in a training environment.